GET TO KNOW US

 As a structure that affects and is affected by every move you make, the spine plays an integral role in your health and quality of life.
 When your spine is compromised, whether by deformity, degeneration or a spinal tumor, the pain, the deformity and other debilitating effects can be devastating.

-That’s why Texas Back Institute and Texas Health Presbyterian Hospital Plano collaborated to establish an advanced Scoliosis & Spine Tumor Center focused on providing the most appropriate and least invasive treatment, support and coping strategies for adolescents and adults suffering from spinal deformities and tumors.
+That’s why Texas Back Institute establish an advanced Scoliosis & Spine Tumor Center focused on providing the most appropriate and least invasive treatment, support and coping strategies for adolescents and adults suffering from spinal deformities and tumors.

-Led by internationally-known spine surgeons, the center combines innovative minimally invasive technologies and the wide range of resources available at Texas Back Institute and Texas Health Plano to develop a comprehensive plan tailored to your individual needs.
+Led by internationally-known spine surgeons, the center combines innovative minimally invasive technologies and the wide range of resources available at Texas Back Institute to develop a comprehensive plan tailored to your individual needs.

 The goal at the center is to provide the most appropriate and least invasive care to improve the patient’s condition and quality of life.
 It is a goal that requires specialized expertise and a full range of support services.